 Arrest and Bench warrants are documents which grant law enforcement officers the right to arrest you and bring you before a judge or magistrate.
-The two types of warrant are different in what gives rise to them, but they are similar in how they must be addressed
+The two types of warrants are different in what gives rise to them, but they are similar in how they must be addressed.

 If you failed to appear to go to a court date when you were required to do so and now have a bench warrant, again, call us immediately!
 Courts look more favorably on those that willingly bring themselves into court rather than being picked up by the police.
 Often, we can appear on your behalf to recall a bench warrant, so you may never need to disrupt work or family life by going to court.